I travel solo most of the time, which has its ups and downs, but I think in Havana, me being solo was a major influence on how my days there evolved.

 As per usual, I like to walk around cities, and Havana was no exception – even with its unbearably hot temperatures and high humidity that made me sweat every step of the way.

-One of my missions in Cuba was to film more video, so, before traveling there I bought a handheld stabilizer (like this one) to shot better, more stable videos.
+One of my missions in Cuba was to film more videos, so, before traveling there I bought a handheld stabilizer (like this one) to shot better, more stable videos.
 Easy, no?
 During my first day walking the city, I decided to play with my new toy.
 I walked several streets in Central and Old Havana trying to get decent shots, or so I thought.

 Unfortunately, one must learn to balance a camera on the stabilizer properly, and I failed to do that after a few attempts.
 All my videos came out wobbly and unfocused.
 Once I realized my fail, I sat down at the side of the road to let my frustration pass before moving on.